History of Programming Languages (conference): HOPL III

 HOPL III was held June 9–10, 2007 in San Diego, California.
 Brent Hailpern and Barbara G. Ryder were the conference co-chairs.
 HOPL III had an open call for participation and asked for papers on either the early history or the evolution of programming languages.
 The languages must have come into existence before 1996 and been widely used since 1998, either commercially or within a specific domain.
 Research languages that had a great influence on subsequent languages were also candidates for submission.

 As with HOPL I and HOPL II, the papers were managed with a multiple stage review/revision process.

 The HOPL III languages can be broadly categorized into five classes (or paradigms): Object-oriented (Modula-2, Oberon, C++, Self, Emerald, BETA), Functional (Haskell), Scripting (AppleScript, Lua), Reactive (Erlang, Statecharts), and Parallel (ZPL, High Performance Fortran).
 Each HOPL III paper describes the perspective of the creators of the language.

+The published proceedings include conference videos, presentation materials and a memorial to conference participant Ken Kennedy.

 HOPL IV

 HOPL IV was held virtually on June 20–22, 2021 (it was postponed from 2020 due to the COVID-19 pandemic).
 The conference co-chairs were Guy L. Steele Jr. and Richard P. Gabriel.
 The languages covered in this conference had to be widely adopted by 2011.

+The papers, along with two appendices on HOPL IV and a short index of authors, were published in June 2020 in a special edition of the Proceedings of the ACM on Programming Languages with Gabriel and Steele as associate editors.
+The papers (without the appendices or author index or the PACMPL edtor's note) are also listed on the ACM's proceedings webpage for HOPL IV.